inspec/inspec-aws/docs/resources/aws_application_autoscaling_scalable_target.md

 Use the `aws_application_autoscaling_scalable_target` InSpec audit resource to test properties of a resource that Application Auto Scaling can scale.

+The `AWS::ApplicationAutoScaling::ScalableTarget` resource specifies a resource that Application Auto Scaling can scale, such as an AWS::DynamoDB::Table or AWS::ECS::Service resource.

 ## Syntax

     describe aws_application_autoscaling_scalable_target(service_namespace: 'SERVICE_NAMESPACE') do